liberland/laws/drafting/preliminary/border_law.md

 Where the applicant who doesn't fulfil the requirements for a Residence Visa is a family member of someone resident in Liberland and that person't doesn't have sufficient means to be a sponsor for a Residence Visa for them, the requirement of disposable income will be waived if the prospective immigrant is
 a) a dependent child of the sponsor under the age 21,
 b) the biological or legally adoptive parent of the sponsor,
-c) life partner with provable record of life partnership, for example by registered partnership, marriage or a consistent documentary record, including but not limited to statements of shared mortgage, statements of children, photographic record and statements by reputable witnesses; this record must be sufficiently robust to prove the relationship's existence without clear contradictions and beyond a reasonable doubt,
+c) life partner with provable record of life partnership, for example by registered partnership, marriage or a consistent documentary record, including but not limited to statements of shared mortgage, statements of children, photographic record and statements by reputable witnesses; this record must be sufficiently robust to prove the relationship's existence without clear contradictions and beyond a reasonable doubt.

 #### Art.
 16: Refugees
 1) The requirements for a Residence Visa shall be waived for a person recognized as a Refugee under the applicable norms of public international law.
 This includes gaining a conditional Residence Visa to a person who merely applies for the status of a Refugee and the decision hasn't yet been made.
 The conditional Residency Visa shall expire upon the condition of the applicant not being granted a Refugee status.
 2) A person applying for a Refugee status who also fulfils the conditions for Liberland Residency shall be awarded Residency Visa.
 Where they also later gain the Refugee status, those two shall be held in parallel.
 Where the Residence Visa should be lost, the person shall fall back on the Refugee status before expulsion can be considered.

+## Section 5: Expiration of Visa nad Expulsion
+#### Art.
+16: Expiration of Temporary Visa
+1) Where a Temporary Visa expires, the former holder shall be expected to exit Liberland within 24 hours after the expiration date.
+2) Where they don't exit Liberland's territory voluntarily, the former holder shall be liable for a minor delict and in addition to the sanction, the Border Officers shall physically remove them from Liberland, at the cost to the former Visa holder, payable and enforceable immediately.
+3) Such a removal shall in itself constitute no barrier or aggravating circulmstance to the former holder's future Applications for future residency, temporary or permanent.

+#### Art.
+17: Expiration of Residency Visa
+Where a Residency Visa regularly expires, the process shall be similar to the expiration of a Temporary Visa, but the former Visa holder shall have 1/3 of an Election term counted from the day of expiration to exit Liberland voluntarily.

+#### Art.
+18: Prolongation and New Application
+1) Where
+a) the Visa holder has Applied for a prolongation of a Visa or for a new Visa; and
+b) this new Application was made timely, in general at least a month before the expected expiration date of the Applicant's present Visa;
+the expiration shall be postponed until such a time as the process regarding that Application finishes.
+2) Where the Application wasn't made timely, the Visa holder shall exit Liberland as during a regular Visa Expiration; when the new Visa Application is successful, the Residency holder shall be free to return.
+The costs incured by the exit and the return shall be born by the Visa holder.

+## Section 5: Final Provisions
+#### Art.
+19: Legal Force
+This Law shall gain Legal Force on … and it shall remain in force in perpetuity or until its legal effects should be terminated or until it should be replaced by another Law governing the same or similar subject matter.